 After the Chat webhook is activated, you can make it inactive.

-To turn the Chat webhook off:
+To turn the Chat webhook off, from a channel:

-To turn the Chat webhook back on open the Inactive tab and click the toggle on.
+To turn the Chat webhook back on, open the Inactive tab and click the toggle on.

 Header keys and values